walder/Skynet-IADS/README.md

 ![Mission Editor IADS Setup](https://github.com/walder/Skynet-IADS/raw/master/images/iads-setup-code.png)

 ## Adding the Skynet IADS
-For the IADS to work you need four lines of code:
+For the IADS to work you need four lines of code.

 create an instance of the IADS:
 ```